openfaas/openfaas.github.io/_posts/2019-04-09-openfaas-cloudrun.md

 ## Tutorial

 Let's get started with the tutorial.
 We'll be taking a function I built to shift the timezone of a meeting from UTC to the Bay Area.
+I currently have this deployed to the free [OpenFaaS Cloud Community Cluster](https://docs.openfaas.com/openfaas-cloud/intro/#community-cluster).

 If you send no argument and use HTTP GET, the function returns the current time shifted: